lozingaro/academic-website/research/academic-risk/index.markdown

 #### Methodology
 The datasets for each year included variables such as age at enrolment, gender, type of school, geographical location, economic class and key academic performance indicators.
-The study focused on three variables: average exam grades, number of honours and total ECTS credits.
+The study focused on three variables: average exam grades, number of honours and total ECTS credits at the end of the first year of enrolment.
 The data were categorised into dropout and non-dropout groups.
 *Welch's t-tests* were used to compare means between these groups, taking into account unequal variances and sample sizes.